Skip to content

 container_exclude_log = ["image:*log-pay*"]

-Note: If a POD has enabled stdout log collection, do not use logfwd or socket log collection to avoid duplicate log collection.
+Note: If a certain POD has enabled stdout log collection, avoid using logfwd or socket log collection, otherwise, logs may be collected redundantly.

 2 Logfwd Collection

-This method uses the Sidecar pattern for log collection, leveraging shared storage within the same POD.
-Logfwd reads the business container's log files in Sidecar mode and sends them to DataKit.
-For specific usage, refer to the Pod Log Collection Best Practices Solution Two.
+This is a Sidecar mode log collection method, utilizing shared storage within the same POD so that logfwd reads the log files of the business container in Sidecar mode and sends them to DataKit.
+For specific usage, refer to the Best Practices for Pod Log Collection Solution Two.

 3 Socket Collection

 DataKit opens a Socket port like 9542, and logs are pushed to this port.
-Java's log4j and logback support log pushing.
-Below is an example using SpringBoot with Logback for socket log collection.
+Java’s log4j and logback support log pushing.
+Below is an example of achieving socket log collection by integrating SpringBoot with Logback.

 Add a socket Appender in the logback-spring.xml file.